buchanankerswell/kerswell_et_al_rocmlm/README.md

 ## Repository

-This repository provides all materials for the manuscript *MADNN: Predicting changing pysical properties of rocks in the mantle with AI* (Kerswell et al., 2023; in prep.).
+This repository provides all materials for the manuscript *Using Artificial Intellegence to Model Phase Changes in the Upper Mantle* (Kerswell et al., 2023; in prep.).

 This repository includes: